cdusina/AWS-SAA-C03/README.md

 Only give necessary access to IAM accounts.
 (Least privileged access).
 IAM Is a globally resilient service meaning any data is secure over all AWS Regions (Can be used anywhere)<- On exam

 IAM lets you create 3 different types of identity objects:
-1. Users - Humans or applications that need to access your account.
+1. Users - Humans or applications that need to access to your account.
 2. Groups - Collection of related users. ex: Dev team, finance, HR.
 3. Roles - Can be used by AWS Services, or for granting external access to your account.